 The German Academic Exchange Service (DAAD) is a publicly-funded independent organization of higher education institutions in Germany.
-Our 14 international offices provide information as well as financial support to over 50,000 highly-qualified students and faculty per year for international research and study.
-One of the largest of those international offices is here at DAAD New York.
-The DAAD New York office, founded in 1971, supports academic exchanges between the U.S., Canada, and Germany and offers a broad range of scholarships, grants, and fellowships in Germany for U.S. and Canadian citizens, from undergraduate students to post-doctoral scholars as well as faculty and higher education professionals.
+The 14 international offices provide information as well as financial support to over 67,000 highly-qualified students and faculty per year for international research and study in Germany for varying lengths of time.
+One of the largest of those international offices is in New York.
+The DAAD New York office, founded in 1971, supports academic exchanges between the U.S., Canada, and Germany and offers a broad range of scholarships, grants, fellowships and internships in Germany for U.S. and Canadian citizens, from undergraduate students to post-doctoral scholars as well as faculty and higher education professionals.

 Morris K. Udall Scholarship

-In 2009, the Foundation expects to award 80 scholarships and 50 honorable mentions on the basis of merit to sophomore and junior level college students.
-Scholarships are offered in any of three categories:
+The Foundation expects to award 50 scholarships of up to $5,000 for one year of study and 50 honorable mentions annually on the basis of merit to sophomore and junior level college students.
+The competitive scholarships are offered in any of 3 categories below:

 - To students who have demonstrated commitment to careers related to the environment

 - To Native American and Alaska Native students who have demonstrated commitment to careers related to tribal public policy